Yes! Make Sourdough Bread (Without Yeast) Using a Bread Machine

 bubbly starterPin

-Measure active and bubbly starter into the bread machine pan.
-Reset your scales to zero between each ingredient.
+Measure your active, bubbly starter into the bread machine pan, zeroing the scales between each ingredient.

-Add flour and salt to the machine.
-Choose the DOUGH cycle on your machine and press START.
+Add your starter, water, flour, and salt to the machine.
+Select the DOUGH cycle and press START.

 dough after kneading for 10-15 minutesPin